In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 To break it down:

-is running you can press anything in the first tab
+After gef is running you can press anything in the first tab

-which is running the solver script which will pass stdin
+which is running the solver script which will pass stdin to the

-binary process and allow you to continue debugging in gdb
+binary process and allow you to continue debugging in gdb.

 Mac